tkupka/ad-growatt/README.md

 - Improved error handling, eg. handling the lock-out by displaying a message
 - Can only handle one inverter, specify Device Serial Number in secrets together with username and password for inverter

+!!
+Growatt API was updated during September 2023.
+That update pretty much broke all Growatt integrations.
+Growatt is not offering any solutions, they focus on blocking enthusiast trying to make Growatt products work with home automation.
+Currently this code (AD Growatt) is not working due to Growatt servers blocking access.
+It might work again some time in the future and everyone are very welcome to try to use my code for future versions.
+Personally I gave up on Growatt servers and will be using Solar Assistant going forward.
+So Long, and Thanks for All the Fish :)

 # Versions
 v0.1 July 13.
 2023: initial release